KaraNxKP007/covid-deploy/readme.md

-# 🧠 AI Project #01: COVID-19 Chest X-ray Detection System
+# 🧠 Machine Learning Project: COVID-19 Chest X-ray Detection System

 > **An AI-powered web application that detects COVID-19 from chest X-ray images using deep learning and computer vision.**